About Usiloquy

 Bharatanatyam is a highly structured, complex dance style that traces its roots to Southern India thousands of years back in time.
 It is a dynamic, percussive dance form characterized by striking the sole, heel, and ball of the foot in countless permutations and combinations with hand gestures-‘Mudras’ and multidimensional arrangements of arms and legs forming at once statuesque and fluid patterns.
 Emphatic facial expressions and body language add further layers making it a myriad collage of text, poetry, and movement.

-Live Stage productions in auditoriums, outdoor festivals, conference halls, corporate events, community centers, and nontraditional venues.
+Usiloquy Dance performs in auditoriums, outdoor festivals, conference halls, corporate events, community centers, and nontraditional venues.

-Dance technique workshops, panel discussions, lecture-demonstrations.
+Usiloquy Dance facilitates dance technique workshops, panel discussions, and lecture-demonstrations.

-Choreography commissions, dance in film, or music videos.
+Commission choreography for special events, dance in film, or music videos.

 Dancers / Nartakis